 Within the petrified flesh, a slow steady pulse can still be felt.
 Though few remember the name of Vatra, those who do wait patiently for her blessings.
 For the stone endures in silence and even when it breaks, it will one day be reformed.

 The flame burns impossibly.
-Shadows appear to grow and stretch in its cold, blue brilliance.
+Shadows appear to grow and stretch in its cold brilliance.
 Within one’s grasp, it begins to feel as if a hopeless, endless night will threaten even the brightest day.

 This censer is not unlike those once favored by the Children of Infinity.
 If one peers inside, they may glimpse figures gliding like apparitions through the smoke.